Clarissa is a published author. She has a BA in Psychology from Ottawa Univ., MA from Webster Univ. and an EdS from Walden Univ.

 No Help for Andrea

 In February 2016, I lost a dear Army veteran friend to suicide.
-He has reached out to several not-for-profit organizations seeking assistance with his PTSD, homelessness and for food.
-He shared his struggle with obtaining assistance from the not-for-profits as many had unreasonable long qualification protocols.
+He has reached out to several not-for-profit organizations seeking assistance with his PTSD, homelessness, and for food.
+He shared his struggle with obtaining assistance from the not-for-profits as many had unreasonably long qualification protocols.
 He stated when he requested assistance to buy fuel for his car to get to and from his new job, he applied to several not-for-profits specific for veterans but none would assist him.
 He had to borrow money from me and several other veteran friends.
 These tax-free organizations supposedly dedicated to the service of veterans failed my friend.
 I’m not saying these organizations are responsible for my friend’s death.
 However, I believe he may have had a chance if they had put those donations to use in helping him cope.

 Don’t get me wrong.
 I’m the recipient of services rendered by several charities devoted to military veterans.
 I have met many volunteers who are passionate about helping us veterans return to a semblance of normalcy.
 Their tireless dedication to us doesn’t go unnoticed or acknowledged.
-My contention is there are far too many not-for-profits claiming to help veterans when in fact, many of my veteran brothers and sisters continue to struggle.
+My contention is there are far too many not-for-profits claiming to help veterans when, in fact, many of my veteran brothers and sisters continue to struggle.

 My fellow veterans and I continue to live in a world of service to our country.
 We don’t know any other way.
 We want nothing more than to believe that our service and sacrifices weren’t in vain and that those not-for-profits who are supposed to serve us aren’t just profiting off our veteran status.
 We are NOT cash cows!
 If a not-for-profit’s charter states they are there to serve us and collect donations to do so, then they should be legally compelled to do so.
 Don’t make profits off our veteran status!
 Serve us as promised!
 It should not be enough to claim service to veterans.
 It should be shown these organizations are actually putting their dollars where the veterans really are.